Updated on July 9th, 2020

-I had spent 2 weeks volunteering in a wildlife sanctuary just outside Windhoek (read Week 1 & Week 2 posts to learn more) & to make the most of my stay I wanted to take the opportunity to also see the country.
-I had read that it is safe (or at least relatively safe for Africa, to be a woman on your own) & this was reinforced by my experience.
+I had spent 2 weeks volunteering in a wildlife sanctuary just outside Windhoek (read Week 1 & Week 2 posts to learn more).
+After the terrifying experience of getting caught in a , I needed to see more of the country.
+I had read that Namibia is safe (or at least relatively safe for Africa, to be a woman on your own) & this was reinforced by my experience.
 Initially, as an independent-minded woman, I was keen to hire a car & drive but having done a little research I thought better of the idea.

 “Namibia is a very remote country.
 You can drive for miles (often on untarmacked, rocky roads) without seeing another vehicle.
 You need to be prepared to get involved in any maintenance your car may need & you can’t rely on ‘road side assistance’.
 If, like me, your skills aren’t up to scratch, you could be left waiting for a long time in the searing heat hoping for someone to stop & help you.
 In the end, I was very pleased I had this tour organised before I left.”